-Reportedly, only Pepín has most of the information about the blend of this cigar and has kept most information about the creation a total secret, but there are some facts known.
-There are five different types of seeds, three of which are of Cuban origin, including two leaves of Pelo de Oro, a Spanish term meaning golden hair.
-All of the tobacco for the cigar is grown by Pepín, except for the wrapper, which is produced by the Oliva Family.
+Reportedly, only Pepín has most of the information about the blend of this cigar and has kept most of the information about the creation a total secret, but there are some facts known.
+There are five different types of leaves, three of which are of Cuban origin, including two leaves of pelo de oro, a Spanish term meaning golden hair.
+All of the tobacco for the cigar is grown by Pepín, except for the wrapper, which is produced by the Oliva family.

 This is a fairly limited release, as the name suggests.
-There were only 24,0000 cigars rolled, which took Jamie and José 4 months, for what it is worth, and they will be sold in boxes of 12 for $240.00, or $20 each.
-Each cigar is encased in it’s own coffin, with “My Father Limited Edition ~ Toro 6.5 x 52″ inscribed in script on the top.
+There were only 24,000 cigars rolled, which took Jamie and José four months, for what it is worth, and they will be sold in boxes of 12 for $240, or $20 each.
+Each cigar is encased in its own coffin, with “My Father Limited Edition ~ Toro 6 1/2 x 52” inscribed in script on the top.

 - Cigar Reviewed: My Father Limited Edition 2010

 - Filler: Nicaragua

 - Vitola: Toro